 The International School of Athens offers multi-faceted education to students from a wide range of academic backgrounds, nationalities, interests, needs and aspirations.
 We are committed to helping students attain the highest level of achievement possible.
-To this end, we seek to enroll students who can benefit from our strong academic programs, supported by the Counseling and Careers Center.
+To this end, we seek to enroll students who can benefit from our strong academic programs, supported by the Center for Counseling & Learning Services.

 1. The International School of Athens does not discriminate in selection of students on the basis of race, creed, nationality or gender.
 We abide by the rules set forth from time to time by the Greek Ministry of Education concerning enrollment of students who are exclusively Greek.

 2. The Admissions Committee will meet to discuss a student’s candidacy when the following have been received:

 - Completed application form